Learn Some Interesting Facts About Diamonds Shapes

-The Oval Cut Diamonds shape brings together the sparkle of round diamond, with the design of marquise diamonds.
-An oval shape approximately the same level of blaze & Fire.
+The Oval Cut Diamonds shape brings together the sparkle of a round diamond, with the design of marquise diamonds.
+An oval shape has approximately the same level of blaze & Fire.
 Oval cut black diamonds are also very popular as their length can highlight long, slender fingers.
-The modern oval cut is a fiery diamond that reflects light brilliantly.
-It’s a fantastic selection for someone who loves the sparkle of the round brilliant but desires a less common shape.
+The modern oval cut is fiery diamond jewelry that reflects light brilliantly.
+It’s a fantastic selection for someone who loves the sparkle of the round brilliant with a less common shape.

 4. Marquise Diamonds

 The marquise diamonds shape is a modified brilliant-cut.
 The marquise cut is gorgeous when used as a solitaire or when surrounded by smaller diamonds and gemstones.
-Marquise cut black diamond generally selected for engagement, wedding & Gift.
-Marquise has pointed end and smooth curves for a dramatically beautiful appeal a grater size per carat weight than any other means that your diamond will appear large making this a rare and eyes catching choice.
+Marquise cut black diamonds are generally selected for engagements, weddings, and Gifts.
+Marquise has pointed end and smooth curves for a dramatically beautiful appeal at a greater size per carat weight than any other shape.
+Your diamond will appear large making this a rare and eyes-catching selection.

-Brilliant marquise diamonds are long and narrow, they can also create the illusion of bigger size.
-The marquise diamonds like an oval diamond, the marquise cut diamond’s elongated shape can make the finger of the wearer show up longer and slimmer.
+Brilliant marquise diamonds are long and narrow and they can also create the illusion of a bigger size.
+The marquise diamonds look like an oval diamond.
+The marquise cut diamond’s elongated shape can make the finger of the wearer show up longer and slimmer.

-The pear shape diamonds is a unique and hybrid diamond cut combining the excellence and design style of both the Round Brilliant and the Marquise that results in a shape with a single point and circular end.
-The pear cut black diamond is also called the teardrop diamond because of its shape.
-Is cut that can appear unique or classic depending on its setting.
-With 58 facets, its brilliant shape that exhibits lots of sparkles.
-Its elongated shape lengthens the finger, making it a flatting choice for diamond pendant & diamond engagement ring, diamond wedding ring& gifts.
+The pear-shaped diamonds are a unique and hybrid diamond cut combining the excellence and design style of both Round Brilliant and the Marquise that result in shape with a single point and a circular end.
+The pear cut black diamond is also known as the teardrop diamond because of its shape.
+Its cut can appear unique or classic depending on its setting.
+With 58 facets, its brilliant shape exhibits many sparkles.
+Its elongated shape lengthens the finger, making it a flatting choice for diamond pendants, diamond engagement rings, diamond wedding rings, and gifts.

 6. Cushion Cut Diamonds

-The cushion cut diamond may be described as a cross between the old mine cut and modern oval shape.
+The cushion cut diamond may be described as a cross between the old mine cut and modern oval shapes.
 Cushion cuts are reminiscent of round and oval cuts that have a classic, romantic appeal.
-With 58 facets cut into a square or rectangular shape with round corners and sides.
-It is considered by many to be a more vintage version of the round cut diamond.
+Having 58 facets cut into a square or rectangular shape with round corners and sides, it is considered by many to be a more vintage version of the round cut diamond.

-Traditional cushion cut diamonds return light in a chunkier pattern than modern cuts.
-Combined with the broad culet (which considered as desirable for the pattern created when viewed through the table).
-This creates a different look that is cherished today among dealers in antique diamonds.
+Traditional cushion cut diamonds return light in a chunkier pattern than modern cuts do.
+Combined with the broad culet, this creates a different look that is cherished today among dealers of antique diamonds.

 One of the first cuts in uses in jewelry.
-Emerald Cut Diamonds is a rectangular shape with short corners.
-And a board and a flat plane that resembles stair steps when viewed from above.
+Emerald-Cut Diamonds have a rectangular shape with short corners.
+They also have a board and a flat plane that resembles stair steps when viewed from above.
 The style is referred to as a step cut.
-With the large table and distinctive step cut pavilion, the emerald shape is inspired by its namesake gemstone.
-Cut with hardly any facets than round and princess cut diamonds.
+With the large table and distinctive step-cut pavilion, the emerald shape is inspired by its namesake gemstone.
+It’s cut with hardly any facets than round and princess cut diamonds.
 The emerald cut emphasizes a diamond’s clarity, rather than its sparkle.
-Emeralds cut diamonds vary from nearly square to a narrow rectangle.
+An emerald cut diamond varies from nearly square to a narrow rectangle.

 Asscher or Emerald Cut Diamonds will give you the best value.
-Going higher in diamond color will give you an additional benefit, but I’m not sure it worth the incremental price.
+Going higher in diamond color, they will give you an additional benefit, but I’m not sure whether it’s worth the incremental price.
 This union often produces more brilliance than the emerald cut.
-Like the emerald cut, the Asscher cut has cropped corners; however, as the Asscher is square, the snip corners give it a somewhat octagonal shape Once mounted in a four prong setting, the diamond maintains its distinctive shape within a square silhouette.
+Like the emerald cut, the Asscher cut has cropped corners; however, as the Asscher is square, the snip corners give it a somewhat octagonal shape.
+Once mounted in a four-prong setting, the diamond maintains its distinctive shape within a square silhouette.

-Its versatile design combines the brightness and depth of round, Emerald and Princess cut making its a popular choice for all types of jewelry.
-The radiant shape diamond is the first square cut (the second being the princess) to get a complete brilliant shape facet design use to both the crown and pavilion.
-Creating a vibrant and lively square diamond.
-The radiant cut diamond is an attractive blend of other cuts.
-Its brilliant-cut facets are an influence of Round and Princess cuts.
-A modern shape with lots of twinkles.
-The radiant cut a sophisticated choice for those who wish to stand out.
+Its versatile design combines the brightness and depth of Round, Emerald, and Princess-cut, making it a popular choice for all types of Jewelry.
+The radiant shape diamond is the first square cut (the second being the Princess) to get a complete brilliant shape facet design use to both the crown and pavilion.
+Creating a vibrant and lively square diamond, the radiant cut diamond is an attractive blend of other cuts.
+Its brilliant-cut facets are an influence of Round and Princess cuts in a modern diamonds jewelry shape with many twinkles.
+The radiant cut is a sophisticated choice for those who want to stand out.

 The square radiant looks very similar to a Princess shape, but with cropped corners.
-Once set, a square radiant and a princess look virtually similar since the prongs cover the corners.
-Every Diamond includes precise measurements, as well as the length to width ratio.
-So you know the correct shape of the radiant cut diamond you are considering.
+Once set, a square radiant and a Princess look virtually similar since the prongs cover the corners.
+Every Diamond includes precise measurements, as well as length to width ratio.
+So, now you know which correct shape of the radiant cut diamond to consider.

-The heart shape diamond has become similar with love and affection. affection.
-It is among the most romantic of the diamond shape making it a superb choice for an anniversary or engagement & gifts.
-When selecting, symmetry is essential, as the two halves of the heart must be alike.
-And while that technical description of the heart-shaped diamond is anything but nostalgic.
-Of all diamond cuts, the diamond itself is one of the most romantic.
+The heart shape diamond has become a symbol of love and affection.
+It is among the most romantic of the diamond shape, making it a superb choice for an anniversary or engagement and gifts.
+When selecting a diamond, symmetry is essential, as the two halves of the heart must be alike.
+While that technical description of the heart-shaped diamond is anything but nostalgic, among all diamond cuts, the diamond itself is one of the most romantic.

-The modified brilliant-cut heart shaped diamond is a unique and distinct symbol of love.
-Heart shaped diamonds are very popular in solitaire pendants as well as rings.
-When picking a heart, symmetry is a very important characteristic.
-Since it is critical that the two halves of the heart are exactly.
-Heart shaped diamonds come in a variety of silhouettes, from narrow to fat.
+The modified brilliant-cut heart-shaped diamond is a unique and distinct symbol of love.
+Heart-shaped diamonds are very popular in solitaire pendants and rings.
+When picking a heart diamond, symmetry is a very important characteristic, since it is critical that the two halves of the heart are exactly the same.
+A Heart-shaped diamond comes in a variety of silhouettes, from narrow to fat.